Crikvenica seafront promenade and beach on the Kvarner Riviera

 Top Attractions

-From historic monasteries to scenic valleys, here are the best things to see and do in and around Crikvenica.
+From historic monasteries to scenic valleys, these are the best things to see and do in and around Crikvenica.

-15th-century Pauline monastery housing the Town Museum with exhibits on local history and the Frankopan legacy.
+A 15th-century Pauline monastery housing the Town Museum and displays on local history and the Frankopan legacy.

 Church of the Assumption

-Baroque parish church with a distinctive bell tower, standing beside the old monastery complex.
+A Baroque parish church with a distinctive bell tower beside the old monastery complex.

 Crni Molo Beach

-Popular sandy beach with calm, shallow water — one of the few sandy beaches on the Kvarner coast.
+A popular sandy beach with calm, shallow water, unusual on this part of the Kvarner coast.

 Vinodol Valley

-Scenic inland valley with medieval villages, vineyards and the historic Vinodol Codex heritage trail.
+A scenic inland valley of medieval villages, vineyards and the Vinodol Codex heritage trail.

 Selce Village

-Charming neighbouring resort connected to Crikvenica by a coastal promenade path through pine forests.
+A neighbouring resort connected to Crikvenica by a coastal promenade through pine shade.

 Bribir Hilltop Village

-Medieval hilltop settlement above the Vinodol Valley with ruins of a Frankopan fortress and panoramic views.
+A medieval settlement above the Vinodol Valley with Frankopan ruins and wide views.

-Popular excursions to the sea caves and beaches around Šilo on Krk Island, departing from Crikvenica harbour.
+Popular summer excursions to sea caves and beaches around Šilo on Krk Island.

-Sample local wines from the valley's family estates, including the native white variety Žlahtina.
+A chance to sample wines from family estates in the valley, including the native white variety Žlahtina.

 Why Visit